 The big menu setting that I frequently change is “ISO sensitivity settings”.
 When shooting hand-held, I mostly use Auto ISO, because it is a great feature that saves me a lot of time.
 Instead of specifying ISO for every shot, I just have it set on Auto, with its base ISO set to 100, Maximum sensitivity set to 3200 (my personal limit for “acceptable” noise levels) and Minimum shutter speed set to “Auto”.

 For example, if I have a 500mm lens mounted on the camera, my minimum shutter speed will go from 1/500 to 1/1000 of a second with one step up.
-If I move it all the way to the end (Faster), it will double the shutter speed again to 1/2000 of a second.
+If I move it all the way to the end (Faster), it will speed up the shutter speed again to 1/2000 of a second.

 - Reset movie shooting menu: —